PureStorage-OpenConnect/py-pure-client/docs/index.rst

   A quick start guide for the Pure1 client.

 :doc:`pure1_reference`
-  A glossary of all interfaces and classes used by Pure1.
+  A glossary of all interfaces and models used by Pure1.

 Requirements